vitch/nakeditchyfeet/src/content/blog/hawaii/index.md

 A few numbers and facts paint a better picture of the reality of Hawaii:
 90% of food is imported;
 Hawaii's only industry nowadays is tourism;
-Most of the houses and land on the islands are owned by mainland americans or by the American government.
+Most of the houses and land on the islands are owned by mainland Americans or by the American government.
 This has led to homelessness as people are unable to afford paying tourist prices for housing;
 200 years ago there were 800.000 Hawaiians now only 70.000 of the people living on the island are or have Hawaiian descedance.

 Therefore with tourism being the only thing keeping it going, backpacking in Hawaii is virtually an impossible thing to do.